gauravKRC/LCD_16X4/README.md

 # LCD_16X4
-These libraries are written using HAL Library by STMicroelectronics.
+This library has been written using HAL Library by STMicroelectronics.